UBC-Solar/sunlink/docs/PATHWAY.md

     -   `"Timestamp"`
 -   `"Measurement"`: Corresponds to the `_field` tag on InfluxDB.
 These are the non-plural version of the class tags.
 Note that the reason for this is that if other data associated with a class is added it can be added to the same class tag.
 -   `"Value"`: Corresponds to the value of the measurement.
+-  `"Timestamp"`: Corresponds to the time the message was generated.

 ### IMU